gatsbyjs/gatsby/docs/docs/authentication-tutorial.md

 ## Creating client-only routes

-Up until now, you created a "default" Gatsby site.
-But, using the [@reach/router](https://reach.tech/router/) library, you can create routes available only to logged-in users.
+At the beginning of this tutorial, you created a "default" Gatsby site, which includes the `@reach/router` library.
+Now, using the [@reach/router](https://reach.tech/router/) library, you can create routes available only to logged-in users.
 This library is used by Gatsby under the hood, so you don't even have to install it.

 First, edit `gatsby-node.js`.
 You will define that any route that starts with `/app/` is part of your restricted content and the page will be created on demand: